Greg Medavoy: Biography

 Initially, he was unhappily married to a nagging woman named Marie, whom he caught cheating on him.
-He had an affair with Donna Abandando, the squad receptionist, and Medavoy's existing marriage made the relationship difficult.
-After the pressure became too much for Abandando to cope with, she ended things with Greg, who tried unsuccessfully to return to his marriage.
+He had an affair with Donna Abandando, the squad's police administrative aide (PAA), and Medavoy's existing marriage made the relationship difficult.
+After the pressure became too much, Donna ended things with Greg, who tried unsuccessfully to return to his marriage.
 He was later attracted to coworker Abby Sullivan, who revealed that she was a lesbian, and that her partner Kathy and she were interested in having him father their child through artificial insemination.
 Greg agreed; while Abby was pregnant, Kathy was killed.
-Abby gave birth at the same time that Det.
-James Martinez and his wife had their first child, and Greg was present when Abby's baby was born.
+Abby gave birth at the same time Martinez and his wife had their first child, and Greg was present when Abby's baby was born.

-In Season 7, Medavoy's partner James Martinez was promoted, and Greg was then partnered with Baldwin Jones, a young detective who had worked in the Bias Crimes unit.
+In Season 7, Martinez was promoted, and Greg was then partnered with Baldwin Jones, a young detective who had worked in the Bias Crimes unit.
 Though they were polar opposites in appearance and demeanor, the two soon grew a friendship that was tested by Greg's neuroses and the younger Baldwin's irritation over them, but Baldwin's calm demeanor and occasional bemusement enabled him to cope.
+Greg's trust in Baldwin became clear when they fired their guns at an armed teenager, and the fatal shot was determined to have come from Baldwin's gun.
+Despite not having actually seen the shooter's gun, Greg backed his partner up when questioned, telling Baldwin he knew him well enough to know that if Baldwin said there was a gun, there was.
+Greg's reputation continued to improve within the squad when he assisted Sipowicz and McDowell in their custody hearings; when the parents of Frank Colahan, the father of Connie's sister's baby, attempted to gain custody, Medavoy discovered their past child abuse, which caused them to withdraw their request.
+His extensive research into ADA Valerie Heywood's attack solved the case by linking the attacker to her disgruntled stalker.

 Medavoy also overcame a witch hunt by Lt.
 Bale, who turned him in to Internal Affairs and tried to wreck his career after learning he was employed part-time at a bar, though it was against regulations for off-duty police officers to work at establishments that serve alcohol.
 After a hearing in which he was ordered to forfeit five days' pay, Medavoy returned to work and upbraided Bale for his autocratic ways, calling him a bully and a coward for not handling the matter face to face.
 Medavoy carried himself with a noticeable increase in confidence afterwards.